tslafi/tsla-contracts/README.md

 ## Pool 1

-Pool 1 launches at 14:00, 8 September 2020 (GMT-7).
-A total of 500,000 TSLA tokens are distributed, halved every 72 hours.
+Pool 1 launches after Pool 0 launched.
+A total of 500,000 TSLA tokens are distributed.

-Users obtain TSLA token rewards by providing TSLA-TRX and TSLA-USDT liquidity on JustSwap, stake TSLA-TRX and TSLA-USDT tokens at tsla.finance to get TSLA as rewards.
+Users obtain TSLA token rewards by providing TSLA-TRX liquidity on JustSwap, stake TSLA-TRX tokens at tsla.finance to get TSLA as rewards.

 Please note Tronscan explorer currently is unable to show LP tokens.

-TSLA-TRX JUSTSWAP LP: 40%, 200,000 TSLA
+Early bird TSLA-TRX JUSTSWAP LP: 200,000 TSLA, halving every 3 days, launch time: TBD.

-TSLA-USDT JUSTSWAP LP: 60%, 300,000 TSLA
+Standard TSLA-TRX JUSTSWAP LP: 200,000 TSLA, halving every 14 days, launch time: TBD.

-## Pool v3
+## Pool 2

-100,000 token reserved.
+200,000 token reserved.
 Additional pools will be choosen carefully to attract a broad and vision-aligned community to steward the future of the protocol and token.
 This is determined and governed by TSLA holders.